siteorigin/docs/widgets-bundle/form-building/form-fields.md

 In addition to these, some fields have their own specific configuration values, which are listed in the respective sections below.

->You can see all of these in action by installing and activating the SiteOrigin Widget Form Fields Demo plugin which can be found in the [so-dev-examples](https://github.com/siteorigin/so-dev-examples) repository.
+You can see all of these in action by installing and activating the SiteOrigin Widget Form Fields Demo plugin which can be found in the [so-dev-examples](https://github.com/siteorigin/so-dev-examples) repository.

-## Form field types
+## Form Field Types

 ### text
 Renders a text input field.

-#### Additional options
+#### Additional Options
 - placeholder: `string` A string to display before any text has been input.
 - readonly: `bool` If true, this field will not be editable.
 - input_type: `string` The input type  to use for this field.
 Supports all standard HTML input types.
 For a list avaliable types, [click here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).